 Parents or eligible students who wish to ask the program to amend a record should write to the program manager, clearly identify the part of the record they want changed, and specify why it should be changed.
 If the program manager decides not to amend the record as requested by the parent or eligible student, the program will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
+Additional information regarding the hearing procedures will be provided to the parent or eligible student or eligible student.